• Login

 44ff59556ca0de121e683ebddc65c28c

-With the rising tide of GraphQL taking over the internet, it’s no surprise that a number of companies like GitHub, PayPal, and Airbnb have adopted this technology.
-GraphQL is a data query and manipulation language and was released by Facebook in 2015 to provide a modern approach for developing web APIs.
+With GraphQL quickly taking over the internet, it’s no surprise that a number of companies like GitHub, PayPal, and Airbnb have adopted this technology.
+GraphQL is a data query and manipulation language and was released by Facebook in 2015 to provide a modern approach to developing web APIs.

 Anatomy of a GraphQL Resolver